josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

     - Either keep the default Site name, or provide one that is globally unique, and then choose a Site Location.

     - Enter Weather API information

-    - For the ML Api Key, type in anything such as "ignore" since it is no longer being used

     - Finally, enter the ML URL.
 We got that from Azure databricks Notebook #3 in the Exercise 2 folder.
 If you cleaned your resources at the end of this Notebook #3, you will need to re-run it and keep that web service running to get its associated URL.